4 Portuguese scientists receive L'Oréal Portugal Medals of Honor for Women in Science

 Project "MicroStimulus - The ecological role of microbial-based plant biostimulants in the resident rhizosphere microbiome from degraded agricultural and forest soils"

-With this research, Sara Peixoto wants to understand the ecological effect of the application of biostimulants in the recovery of degraded soils and understand whether these products can support the functional recovery of soils affected by intensive agricultural use and forest fires.
-To this end, she will analyze the role that different formulations of biostimulants based on microorganisms play in the communities of microorganisms that are naturally present in the soil (soil microbiome), specifically in the area where soil and plant roots come into contact (rhizosphere).
+With this research, Sara Peixoto wants to understand the ecological effect of applying biostimulants in the recovery of degraded soils and whether these products can support the functional recovery of soils affected by intensive agricultural use and forest fires.
+To this end, she will analyze the role that different formulations of biostimulants based on microorganisms play in the communities of microorganisms that are naturally present in the soil (soil microbiome), specifically in the area where the soil and plant roots come into contact (the rhizosphere).

-In general, biostimulants facilitate the availability of nutrients in the soil (for example, they help fix nitrogen or make phosphorus soluble), improving its fertility and favorable conditions for plant growth and productivity, as well as its tolerance to environmental stresses.
+In general, biostimulants facilitate the availability of nutrients in the soil (for example, they help to fix nitrogen or make phosphorus soluble), improving its fertility and the favorable conditions for plant growth and productivity, as well as their tolerance to environmental pressures.